 Even if you’re not ready to make a decision this early on, we urge you to at least speak with a Dallas personal injury attorney about what you can expect moving forward, as well as how best to protect your interests.
 The team at Montgomery Law is available 24 hours a day, and we’re happy to discuss your claim by email, phone, or in person for no cost whatsoever.

-As mentioned above, there are some exceptions to this two-year statute of limitations when it comes to some types of personal injury or wrongful death cases — some of which give you more time to file a lawsuit, and one that actually reduces the amount of time that you have to make a claim.
+As mentioned above, there are some exceptions to this two-year statute of limitations when it comes to some types of personal injury or wrongful death cases—some of which give you more time to file a lawsuit, and some which actually reduce the amount of time that you have to make a claim.

 First, if the victim is considered to be “under a legal disability” at the time of the injury, the statute of limitations does not begin to run until he or she is no longer disabled.
 Generally speaking, a person is considered to be under a legal disability if they are under the age of 18 or are of “unsound mind.”
 For example, if a 15 year old is injured in a truck accident, the statute of limitations will not begin to run until he or she turns 18, effectively giving them until the age of 20 to file a lawsuit.